Renewalists believe these gifts are for today. This is an old-fashioned Bible study, word by word. line upon line. I thoroughly revised this post.

 Luke 15:12 says that a man asked Jesus to require a man to divide up the inheritance evenly and justly.
 Jesus turned down the man’s demand.
 Not in his bailiwick or mission.

 “wills”: it comes from the verb boulomai (pronounced boo-loh-my).
 It means “to desire to have or experience something, with implication of planning accordingly, wish, want, desire”; “to plan on a course of action, intend, plan, will” (BDAG).
-Another dictionary just says, “to be willing, disposed; to intend; to desire; to choose, be pleased; to will, decree, appoint.”
+The Shorter Lexicon just says, “to be willing, disposed; to intend; to desire; to choose, be pleased; to will, decree, appoint.”
+I like the NIV: “determines.”
 The point to Paul’s choice of word here is to wrap up the first two verses, where he said the Father, Son, and Holy Spirit are the source of these gifts (vv.
 4-5).
 The Spirit distributes them to believers as he wills.
 Paul wishes to highlight the Spirit who distributes.
 It is as if the Father assigns the Spirit to work and distribute the gifts.

 In Matt.
 11:27, the Father chooses to reveal his Son to certain people (Luke 10:25).